AJS-Communications/nonsocial/README.md

 - [x] Infinite scrolling
 - [ ] Searching
 - [ ] Exploring
-  - [ ] Get posts with most used tags that day
+  - [ ] Get all public posts with most used tags that day
-  - [ ] Get posts that have been liked the most that day
+  - [ ] Get all public posts that have been liked the most that day
-  - [ ] Get posts that have been reposted the most that day
+  - [ ] Get all public posts that have been reposted the most that day
 - [ ] Administration Portal
 - [ ] Moderation Portal
 - [ ] Code cleanup and keeping things DRY